What is a fecal fat test?

 A fecal fat test measures the amount of fat in your feces or stool.
 The concentration of fat in your stool can tell doctors how much fat your body absorbs during digestion.
-Changes in stool consistency and odor can indicate that your body is not absorbing as much fat as it should.
+Changes in stool consistency and odor can indicate that your body isn’t absorbing as much as it should.

-Fecal fat testing usually spans 24 hours, but can sometimes last for three days.
-During the testing period, you will need to collect each stool sample with a special testing kit.
-Your local laboratory will provide you with the testing kit and specific instructions about usage.
+Fecal fat testing usually spans 24 hours, but it can sometimes last for 72 hours.
+During the testing period, you’ll need to collect each stool sample with a special testing kit.
+Your local laboratory will provide you with the testing kit and specific instructions for how to use it.
 Some fecal test kits require you to collect the samples with plastic wrap.
 Others include special toilet paper or plastic cups.

-Fecal fat testing might be performed if your doctor suspects that your digestive system is not functioning correctly.
+Fecal fat testing may be performed if your doctor suspects that your digestive system isn’t functioning correctly.
 In a normal person, the absorption of fat is based on a variety of factors:

 - bile production in the gallbladder or liver, if your gallbladder was removed

-- production of digestion enzymes in the pancreas
+- production of digestive enzymes in the pancreas

 - normal functioning of the intestines